Ram Kasam: Story

-Meanwhile, Bhola is shown to be very loyal to the Zamindar, whose own son, called Chhote Thakur (Amjad Khan), is no less than a dacoit, out to loot his own family of all assets and belongings, for a life of vice and sin and ill treating Bhola for his efforts to save the same.
+Meanwhile, Bhola is shown to be very loyal to the Zamindar, whose own son, called Chhote Thakur, is no less than a dacoit, out to loot his own family of all assets and belongings, for a life of vice and sin and ill treating Bhola for his efforts to save the same.
 The Zamindar is taken ill and dies telling about all his treasures to Bhola.
 Shankar who has also taken refuge with the dacoits in the same village is again betrayed by Suzy and saved by Radha (Rekha).
-Shankar and Radha falls for each other soon, on the other side, Bhola and Champa (Bindiya Goswami) fall in love.
+Shankar and Radha falls for each other soon, on the other side, Bhola and Champa fall in love.

 Bhola is framed in a false theft by Chhote Thakur and jailed.
 Shankar who is being pursued by the police lands in the house of Laxmi who being blind thinks that it is her son Bhola who has come to meet her.
 In a series of twists and turns Shankar realises that she is his lost mother and Bhola his twin.
 Taking the place of Bhola he metes out avenging punishments to all those who had ill treated Bhola.
 When his mother is captured by Chhote Thakur as hostage for bringing all the family wealth back to him, both Bhola and Shankar interchange roles and not only avenge this, but return the entire wealth of the village to the government, after punishing the dacoits.
 Inspector Ajit Singh who has also reached the scene of crime recognises his lost family.
 Laxmi also regains her sight after being treated properly at a local hospital.
 Both Radha and Champa, who are the love interests of Shankar and Bhola respectively, help in restoring happiness to the village, as well as peace returns with law and order.
 Inspector Ajit Singh however, arrests Shankar for his petty crimes, promising him an early release for helping the police.